Statute of Limitations on Asbestos Claims

 Personal Injury vs. Wrongful Death Asbestos Statutes

-You can file either a personal injury lawsuit or a wrongful death lawsuit for an asbestos-related disease.
-The statutes of limitations for these claims are sometimes different.
+You can file either a personal injury lawsuit or a wrongful death lawsuit for an asbestos-related disease like lung cancer.
+The asbestos statutes of limitations for these claims are sometimes different depending on the state.

-• The statute of limitations on wrongful death cases starts from the date the victim passed away.
-This also falls under the discovery rule.
-Family members, loved ones, or a personal representative responsible for their will can file wrongful death claims.
+• Wrongful death lung cancer lawsuits: These typically start from the date the victim passed away.
+Family members, loved ones, or an estate representative can file wrongful death claims.

-Top lung cancer attorneys can determine the asbestos statute of limitations for either type of case and help you reach financial settlements.
+Top lung cancer attorneys can determine the asbestos statute of limitations for either type of case and help you seek financial settlements.

-• Age and mental capacity: In some states, the statute of limitations may be extended for minors or individuals who are mentally incapacitated.
-Though rare, it’s possible for minors to develop asbestos-related diseases.
+• Age and mental capacity: In some states, the statute of limitations may be extended for minors or those who are mentally incapacitated.
+It’s possible, though rare, for minors to develop asbestos-related diseases.

-We can help see which factors may impact the asbestos statute of limitations in your case.
+We can help see which factors may impact the asbestos or mesothelioma lawsuit statutes of limitations in your case.
 Call (877) 446-5767 now to get started.

 Options If the Asbestos Statute of Limitations Expires

 If the statute of limitations for an asbestos claim has expired, don’t give up hope.
-There still may be legal options available.
+There still may be ways to recover compensation for lung cancer or other asbestos-related diseases.

 There may also be options even if you think the asbestos statute of limitations period has expired in your case.
 For more information, speak with a skilled lung cancer lawyer.
 Get started with a free case review.